cjus/godir/README.md

 Manually edit the configuration file to add or remove directories.

-To exclude directories, add them to the `excludes` array.
+To exclude directories, add related patterns to the `excludes` array.

 Notes:
 * If you use a pattern that `godir` doesn't reconize then it will give you the option to add a directory path on the spot or ask if you'd like it to perform a full directory scan.
 It will then add the directory path(s) it matches to the configuration file.
 * After a full directory scan, you should edit the `~/.godir\directories.json` file to cleanup any entries that you don't care about.
 You can also add patterns to the `excludes` array to exclude directories from future scans.

-To quickly add the current directory to the configuration file, use the `.` pattern.
+Remember, to quickly add the current directory to the configuration file, use the `.` pattern.

 ```sh
 godir .